Long Plane Trees: Local improvements fail

 \section{Local improvements fail}

-In this section we prove that the following natural algorithm \texttt{AlgLocal($\pe$)} based on local improvements generally fails to compute the longest plane tree.
+One could hope that the longest plane spanning tree problem could perhaps be solved by either a greedy approach or by a local search approach~\cite{WilliamsonSh11}.
+It is easy to find point sets on as few as 5 points where the obvious greedy algorithm fails to find the longest plane tree.
+In this section, we show that the following natural local search algorithm \texttt{AlgLocal($\pe$)} fails too:

-\textbf{Algorithm} \texttt{AlgLocal($\pe$)}: \begin{enumerate} \item Construct an arbitrary plane spanning tree $T$ on $\pe$. \item \textbf{While} there exists a pair of points $a$, $b$ such that $T\cup ab$ contains an edge $cd$ with $|cd|<|ab|$ and \(T \cup \{ab\} \setminus \{cd\}\) is plane: \begin{enumerate} \item Set $T\to T\cup \{ab\}\setminus\{cd\}$. \texttt{ // tree $T\cup ab\setminus\{cd\}$ is longer than $T$} \end{enumerate} \item Output $T$. \end{enumerate}
+\textbf{Algorithm} \texttt{AlgLocal($\pe$)}: \begin{enumerate} \item Construct an arbitrary plane spanning tree $T$ on $\pe$. \item \textbf{While} there exists a pair of points $a$, $b$ such that $T\cup \{ab\}$ contains an edge $cd$ with $\Vert cd\Vert < \Vert ab\Vert$ and \(T \cup \{ab\} \setminus \{cd\}\) is plane: \begin{enumerate} \item Set $T\to T\cup \{ab\}\setminus\{cd\}$. \texttt{ // tree $T\cup \{ab\}\setminus\{cd\}$ is longer than $T$} \end{enumerate} \item Output $T$. \end{enumerate}

-\begin{lemma} For certain point sets $\pe$ the algorithm \texttt{AlgLocal($\pe$)} fails to compute the longest plane tree. \end{lemma} \begin{proof} We construct a point set \(\pe\) consisting of \(9\) points to show the claim.
+\begin{lemma} There are point sets $\pe$ for that the algorithm \texttt{AlgLocal($\pe$)} fails to compute the longest plane tree. \end{lemma} \begin{proof} We construct a point set \(\pe\) consisting of \(9\) points to show the claim.
 The first three points of \(\pe\) are the vertices of an equilateral triangle.
 We assume that two of these vertices are on a horizontal line and denote by \(x\) the center of this triangle.
 Let \(r_0\) be the circumradius of the triangle.

 Inside of this triangle, we want to place the vertices of two smaller equilateral triangles, where again the smaller is contained in the larger one.
 Set \(\alpha = 17^\circ, r_1 = \frac{2}{3} r_0\) and \(r_2 =\frac{1}{3} r_0\).
 We then place the first of the additional triangles on the circle \(\partial D(x, r_1)\) in a way that the vertices have an angle of \(\alpha\) to the nearest angular bisector of the outer triangle.
 We place the second additional triangle on the circle \(\partial D(x, r_2)\) again with an angle to the nearest bisector of the outer triangle.
 However this time, the angle is \(\alpha/2\).
 This construction is visualized in \cref{fig:stuckconst}.